JulianH6975/MobileAppProject1/README.md

    - Download as ZIP from GitHub and extract it
 3. Open the project folder in VS Code.
 4. In the VS Code terminal, run `flutter pub get`.
-5. Select a device from the bottom right corner of VS Code.
+5. Select a device from the bottom right corner of VS Code or by using the search bar `>Flutter: Select Device`
 6. Click 'Run > Start Debugging' to launch the app.